kopeckyf/taupy/documentation/source/basic/positions.rst

 Positions are belief sytems of agents
 =====================================

-Arguments are relations between propositions: if the premises were true, the conclusion would be as well.
+(Valid) arguments are relations between propositions: if the premises were true, the conclusion would be as well.
 Agents can accept arguments as valid without agreeing to the premises.
 The mere existence of an argument does not force an agent to assert the conclusion if it does not accept one or more of the premises.

-The theory of dialectical structures represents belief systems of agents as mappings from the propositions discussed in a debate to truth values.
-This means that positions are always relative to a debate.
+The theory of dialectical structures represents belief systems of agents as mappings from the propositions discussed in a debate to truth values –  positions can only be held relative to a debate.
+A position that assigns True to a proposition is often said to “accept” it, and to “reject” it if it assigns False.

 Let us look at a debate :math:`\tau_1` with five propositions: a, b, c, d and e, and a position :math:`\text{Pos}_1` that assigns truth values to these